uesseu/ninwavelets/README.md

 # Purpose and background
 At first, this package was written to perform GMW on mne python.
 But I wrote CWT.
 Because GMW needs one inverse FFT for no purpose.
+Calculating no purpose is guilt!
 Now it has own CWT method.
 And I noticed, it may be good for Morlet Wavelet too.
 The result resembles that of mne python.